Are you wondering how to treat eating disorders of all types with a single therapy approach.

 A person who has an over-evaluation of weight, control and body image might exclusively judge her self esteem if she lost weight that day.

-She might have friends, family, skills, etc … but these are not evaluated or incorporated into her self-worth.
-Only eating, food and weight are what she bases her value on.
+She might have friends, family, skills, etc … But only eating, food and weight are what she bases her value on.

-Because she only focuses, is obsessed with her weight, and food, this woman might skip family dinners.
+Because she only focuses on her weight, and food, this woman might skip family dinners.
 Or, she might stop caring about school or her relationships.

 She might spend hours and hours exercising, counting calories, and looking at herself in the mirror.